pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

-So we are still storing our input image as a private attribute, but now we have made it available in a read-only manner via the `img` property:
+So we are still storing our input image as a private attribute, but now we have made it available in a read-only manner via the public `img` property:

 ```